ARSadri/lognflow/README.md

 * lognflow puts all the logs into a directory on your pc
 * lognflow makes it easy to log text or simple plots.
-* logviewer makes it easy to load variables or directories
+* lognflow makes it easy to load variables or directories
 * printprogress is one of the best progress bars in Python.
+* multiprocessor makes it easy to use multiprocessing in Python.

 ## Author
 * Alireza Sadri `<Alireza[Dot]Sadri[At]Monash[Dot]edu>`